timohubois/dotfiles/README.md

-# bleech/dotfiles
+# pixelsaft/dotfiles

-Basic starting point for macos dotfiles for developers at bleech.
+Basic starting point for macos dotfiles for developers at pixelsaft (forked and inspired by [bleech](https://github.com/bleech/dotfiles)).

 ## Background